philipturner/ue5-nanite-macos/README.md

 ## Notes

 After compiling the Unreal Engine from source, you may get random popups saying "XCBBuildService crashed".
 Ignore them; they do not mean the compilation of UE5 failed.
+I have no idea why they appear.